-The programme will equip education professionals with the skills and knowledge to interrogate research, critique theory, and to conduct robust research which will impact on policy and practice in their area of professional activity.
+The programme will equip education professionals with the skills and knowledge to interrogate research, critique theory, and conduct robust research which will impact policy and practice in their area of professional activity.

-As well as the flexible route, comprising of face to face and distance learning, there is a wholly distance learning route suitable for learners outside the UK.
+The programme provides a blended route, comprising a mix of face-to-face and distance learning.
 Furthermore, you will be supported throughout by a highly respected team of practitioners and academic staff.

 Most modules available in English or Welsh

 Research methods modules and opportunities to undertake small-scale research prior to your independent research project

 The opportunity to dovetail your setting’s developmental needs with your own research and so impact upon improvement while you study

 ‘The most successful education systems... invest in developing their teachers as reflective, accomplished and enquiring professionals who have the capacity to engage fully with the complexities of education and to be key actors in shaping and leading educational change.’
 (Donaldson, 2011)